Follow this quick tutorial to learn how to set up your first alert.

 Notice: Be aware that we are only going to show products that are connected in the alerts system, so products that have no links between your prices and your competitors’ prices are not going to be shown in the alerts system.

-After selecting the products to be included in the alert results, you can select competitors.
-You can choose to include all the competitors you follow in your account or only those that are of interest to you for that specific alert.
+After selecting the products to be included in the alert results, you can select retailers.
+You can choose to include all the stores you are monitoring in your account or only those that are of interest to you for that specific alert.

 The next step is defining the margin of difference between your price and your competitors’ prices.
-So if you want to receive all the products that are 10% to 30% more expensive than competition, or 10% to 30% cheaper, you just need to select that specific option from the dropdown menu.
+So if you want to receive all the products that are under 20% your suggested price in the market, you just need to select that specific option from the dropdown menu.
 You can also customize it.
-So let’s say you want to receive products that are 5% more expensive (a percentage which is not included in the dropdown menu), so you can include that by using the customize filters option.
+So let’s say you want to receive products that are up to 33% above the suggested price (a percentage which is not included in the dropdown menu), so you can include that by using the customize filters option.

 Then we need to define whether we want to receive all the products that match these criteria for the competitors we have selected or only those products that have changed since the previous alert sent.